frankyeh/Practicum/wk3.md

 1. Look up ***Table of Contents*** in page 2, find ***Regions*** - ***ArcuateCoronal_SIDE (AC)*** - ***page 63***.

 2. Turn to page 63, follow the instructions of how to draw ArcuateCoronal_SIDE to identify the region looked for.
-Details of how to create regions are introduced in this [tutorial](https://dsi-studio.labsolver.org/doc/gui_t3_roi_tracking.html).

 3. Remember to define the type of the region drawn, either ROI or ROA in the GUI.
 In the region window, click ***Type*** and then select ***ROI/ROA***.

 4. After creating all the ROIs and ROAs, hit ***Fiber Tracking*** in the ***Tracts*** window.

 ---

 ### Practicum task 1: Draw ROIs and ROAs for generating raw tracts of corpus callosum (body)